slatedocs/slate/source/index.html.md

 }
 ```

-This event is triggered once a user "pins" or favorites a location either from the dashboards listings, or from the location details itself.
+This event is triggered once the user "pins" or favorites a location either from the dashboards listings, or from the location details itself.

+### location_unfavorited
+This event is triggered once the user unfavorites or unpins a previously favorited location.

 ## Listing events
 ```json